jusx/node-wufoo/README.md

 ```

-Convenience methods are provided to get entries, fields and entry count for a Form:
+Convenience methods are provided to get entries, fields and entry count for a <code>Form</code>:

 ```javascript